Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Abstract

 \section{Abstract}

 The $r$-expansion of a $k$-uniform hypergraph $H$, denoted by $H^{(+r)}$, is an $r$-uniform hypergraph obtained by enlarging each $k$-edge of $H$ with a set of $r-k$ vertices of degree one.
-The random Tur\'an number $\mathrm{ex}(G^r_{n,p},H)$ is the maximum number of edges in an $H$-free subgraph of $G^r_{n,p}$, where $G^r_{n,p}$ is the Erd\"os-R\'enyi random $r$-graph with parameter $p$.
+The random Tur\'an number $\mathrm{ex}(G^r_{n,p},H)$ is the maximum number of edges in an $H$-free subgraph of $G^r_{n,p}$, where $G^r_{n,p}$ is the Erd\H{o}s-R\'enyi random $r$-graph with parameter $p$.
 In this paper, we prove an upper bound for $\mathrm{ex}(G^r_{n,p},H)$ when $H$ belongs to a large family of $r$-partite $r$-graphs: the $r$-expansion of spanning subgraphs of tight trees.
 This upper bound is essentially tight for at least the following two families of hypergraphs.

-1. Let $T$ be a tight tree such that the intersection of all edges of $T$ is empty.
-Simple construction shows that the upper bound we have for expansions of $T$ is essentially tight.

-2. We find a non-trivial and essentially tight lower bound for expansions of $K^k_{k+1}$, the complete $k$-graph on $k+1$ vertices.
+1. Our upper bounds are essentially tight for expansions of $K^{k-1}_{k}$, the complete $(k-1)$-graph on $k$ vertices.
 The proof of the lower bound makes use of a recent construction of Gowers and Janzer generalizing the famous Ruzsa-Szemer\"edi construction.
-This result answers a question of the current author, Spiro and Verstraëte concerning $\mathrm{ex}(G^r_{n,p},K^{(+r)}_3)$, the random Turán number of linear triangle.
+In particular, when $k=3$, this answers a question of the current author, Spiro and Verstraëte concerning the random Turán number of linear triangle.

+2. Let $T$ be a tight tree such that the intersection of all edges of $T$ is empty.
+Simple construction shows that the upper bounds we have for expansions of $T$ are essentially tight.

+The main technical contribution of this paper is a new way to obtain balanced supersaturation results for expansions of hypergraphs: we combine two ideas, one of Mubayi-Yepremyan and another of Balogh-Narayanan-Skokan, via codegree dichotomy.
+We note that neither of these two ideas alone would be enough to recover results in this paper.